-How to spot sheep and goat pox, what to do if you suspect them and measures to prevent their spread.
+How to spot sheep pox and goat pox, what to do if you suspect them and how to prevent them spreading.

-Sheep and goat pox affect sheep and goats.
+Sheep pox virus and goat pox virus affect sheep and goats.

-The diseases have not been present in Great Britain since the 1800s.
+Sheep pox and goat pox have not been present in Great Britain (England, Scotland and Wales) since the 1800s.

 - discharge from the nose and eyes

-- contaminated objects such as farm equipment, vehicles, bedding and fodder
+- indirect contact with contaminated objects such as clothing, footwear, farm equipment, bedding and feed

-You can help prevent disease by practising strict biosecurity on your premises.
+You can help prevent sheep pox and goat pox with good hygiene and biosecurity on your premises.

 If you suspect sheep pox or goat pox you must report it immediately.